gholdman1/graphenemodeling/README.md

 # Graphene Modeling

-This is python code I wrote during my research on graphene photonics.
-View the code and accompanying Jupyter notebooks to view this code.
+This Python code models the electronic and optical properties of graphene and is accompanied by Jupyter notebooks.

 ## Directories